bquerido/-re-configuring-the-archive/README.md

 This a model that allows you to organize data in 2 different cumulative ways.
 To get started please follow this steps:

+#First:

+Create a JSON file with the same parameters as "projects.json" Keep in mind that:
+"STARTING POINTS" works with the cluster-mode
+"MAIN KEYWORDS" creates the netwok